 An object is a little computer that has its own memory, you send messages to it in order to tell it to do something.
 It can interact with other objects through messages in order to get that task done.

 An object’s private memory provides it the autonomy and message based communication an explicit boundary from other objects.
 Can we define a service based on the above principles?
 Lets look at the tenets a bit closely.

 What is a Service?

 - Autonomy of a service suggests it is independent of other services to perform its tasks, therefore in order to be independent it needs to have one and only one well defined responsibility.
-Uncle Bob has summarised SRP rather well - “Gather together those things that change for the same reason and separate those things that change for different reasons.”
+Uncle Bob has summarised Single Responsibility Principle rather well - “Gather together those things that change for the same reason and separate those things that change for different reasons.”
 In short a service should not have more than one reason to change.

 - Boundaries are drawn to restrict free movement and ensure all movement is governed by a set of rules.
 In the context of a service this restriction is enforced on free movement of data across a service boundary.
 All data and business rules reside within the service imposing strict restrictions on any movement in and out.

 - Services interact with other services through a shared contract by sending messages.
 These messages contain stable data (i.e. immutable, think events).
 The data going through service boundaries is minimal and very basic.

 - Usage of a service enforces certain constraints, the incoming messages conform to an expected structure and format.